seregazhuk/seregazhuk.github.io_old/_drafts/2018-02-06-fast-webscraping-with-reactphp.md

 )
 {% endhighlight %}

 You can continue with these results as you like: store them to different files or save into a database.
-In this tutorial the main idea was how to make asynchronous requests and parse responses.
+In this tutorial, the main idea was how to make asynchronous requests and parse responses.

 >**A Note on Web Scraping:** Some sites don't like being scrapped.
 Often scrapping data for personal use is generally OK.
 Try to avoid making hundreds of concurrent requests from one IP.
 The site may don't like it and may ban you.